alessandrokonrad/Pi-Pool/README.md

 mv cabal ~/.local/bin
 rm /usr/bin/cabal
 ```
-You can also build your own cabal binary for aarch64.
+You can also build your own Cabal binary for aarch64.
 Look <a href="/Crossbuilding.md">here</a>.

 #### 5. Add the new Cabal to PATH: